 Courses offered by departmental faculty for graduate students include core courses for first year graduate students in all programs (Gene Expression, Cell Biology, General Physiology), and graduate electives that are usually offered in alternate years (Cellular Endocrinology, Molecular Cell Biology, Molecular Biophysics).

 Facilities: The department is housed on the second floor of the Biomedical Research Center, which consists of two modern buildings built in 1992 and 2003.
 Within this space, individual laboratories and departmental shared facilities contain a wide variety of equipment needed for research in modern cellular and molecular biology.
 K.I.
 Varughese, an established protein crystallographer, was recruited to the department in June, 2006, and has established a facility in the department for X-ray diffraction and protein crystallization.
 An integrated fluorescence and electron microscopy core facility was completed in December, 2010, and is located on the first floor of the Biomedical Research Center.
 The facility houses a 200 KEV transmission electron microscope (FEI Technai G2 TF20) and sample preparation equipment, all of which were purchased from a $1.48M NSF shared instrumentation grant (Brian Storrie, PI).
 The most recent development for the microscopy facility is a $2M NIH grant for construction of a super-resolution holographic microscope; Brian Storrie and Vladimir Lupashin are Co-PI’s of the grant with collaborators from Johns Hopkins University and Ben-Gurion University in Israel.
-The microscope will make it possible to encode the image of an entire cell in a single hologram.

 The physical facilities and collegial atmosphere within the department and across campus make the UAMS Department of Physiology and Biophysics an excellent place to pursue an academic career in biomedical science.
 We invite you to meet our faculty and students by following the links on this page.